-B12.17 No Kart engine may be run on the dummy grid or surrounding paddock unless the driver is seated in the kart wearing the appropriate racing clothing including a helmet.
-Otherwise, karts may only be run in the designated area for starting karts as outlined in the Final Instructions for the meeting.
+B12.17 No Kart engine may be run on the dummy grid unless the driver is seated in the kart wearing the appropriate racing clothing including a helmet.
+Otherwise, karts may only be run as outlined in the Final Instructions for the meeting.